Flexible Work Guidelines and Resources

 The Disability Resource Center offers guidance on using flexible work arrangements to improve inclusivity in workplace and workforce practices.

-Please contact DRC Workplace Access staff
+Please contact DRC Workplace Access staff for assistance.

 Trainings and Courses in EDGE Learning